Potapy4/PersonalScheduler/README.md

 * **VisualNotifier** - a notifier class responsible for showing visual messages - the current implementation is a temporary one, you will need to change it.
 * **SoundNotifier** - a notifier class responsible for playing a standard system sound, the implementation can be kept as it is.

-Two of the window classes contain a "TemplateCode" region - you can unfold it to look through the implementation details but you don’t need to change them.
+Two of the window classes contain a "TemplateCode" region - you can unfold it to look through the implementation details but you donâ€™t need to change them.

-###2.Description of tasks:
+### 2.Description of tasks:

 **1.**(1.5 points) Add the following properties to the "ScheduledEvent" class:
 * Name (string)